The truth when raised by narcissists

 “am I crazy?”

-There is also a chance of being mistakenly called narcissistic, and you believing it, with the ugly symptoms associated with it.
+There is also a chance of being mistakenly called narcissistic yourself and you believe it, with the ugly symptoms associated with it.

 Education on being raised by Narcissists while supporting mental health awareness